 I’ve taught A Raisin in the Sun in two different contexts.
 In my intro class focusing on staging race and racism, the students had not read Theodore Ward’s Big White Fog (1938) or Arthur Miller’s Death of a Salesman (1949).
 Therefore, our class discussion focused on the repeated tropes we had identified throughout the semester: across genres and historical periods, playwrights emphasize language and the body to mark racial specificity.
 In addition, Ta-Nehisi Cotes’s “The Case for Reparations” had recently been published, and therefore the topic of systemic racism and economic justice was particularly topical.

 In my Modern US Drama class, students brought much more background about US history and performance context to Hansberry’s text.
-They had read about the Negro Little Theatre movement, the Federal Theatre Project, and were assigned Theodore Ward’s Big White Fog (1938) and Arthur Miller’s Death of a Salesman (1949).
+They had read about the Negro Little Theatre movement, the Federal Theatre Project, and were assigned Big White Fog and Death of a Salesman.
 Therefore, our discussion of Raisin focused on real estate, the nuclear family, masculinity, the agency of female characters, and commercial versus non-commercial theatre.

-Below I’ve listed several assignment ideas / prompts for teaching Raisin.
+I’ve listed several assignment ideas/prompts for teaching Raisin.

 - Compare and contrast with Theodore Ward’s Big White Fog (1938).